KishorRShetty/webpack-5/README.md

 now we can delete the dist and everything will be created on build

 ## Add a template to persist the html

 build will replace the html otherwise remove the script we can use <%=htmlWebpackPlugon.options.[] %> to access the template values

 <title><%=htmlWebpackPlugin.options.title %></title>

+## hashing for caching the js. hash changes on every build
+add [contenthash], now the js filename will have a hash
+filename: "[name][contenthash].js",